 My kids wanted something — candy.
 I want something — compliant kids.

-That’s when I began to see a plan take shape.
-Why not flip the script?
+So…why not flip the script?
 Let the challenging part of the shopping trip be on my kids.

 “Here’s how I figured it…”